 19. Orange Race

-The team that does this in the quickest time wins.
-If the orange hits the floor or if anyone is caught cheating, a time penalty of 10 seconds is added.
+The team that completes the challenge first will win.
+If the orange hits the floor, or if anyone is caught cheating, a time penalty of 10 seconds is added.

 20. Wedding or Bridal Bingo